GRUMv2/Eng1Ass2Web/WebDocs/deliverables/Arch2.md

 ![Broker interaction with architecture](architecture-interactions-with-broker.png)

 But after some deciding, it was decided due to time constraints it was easier to contain all components in one large class.
+Despite the lack of elegance with this implementation, it cut the time of applying the more modular nature of the first drastically.

 Revised broker class